 circumvallate placenta: rolled placental edges with...

-Vasa praevia refers to a situation where there are aberrant fetal vessels crossing over or in close proximity to the internal cervical os, ahead of the fetal presenting part.
+Vasa previa refers to a situation where there are aberrant fetal vessels crossing over or in close proximity to the internal cervical os, ahead of the fetal presenting part.
 These vessels are within the amniotic membranes, without the support of the placenta.
-Vasa praevia is a rare but potentia...
+Vasa previa is a rare but potentiall...

 Vein of Galen aneurysmal malformations (VGAMs), probably better termed as median prosencephalic arteriovenous fistulas, are uncommon intracranial anomalies that tend to present dramatically during early childhood with features of a left-to-right shunt and high-output cardiac failure.

-Velamentous cord insertion is one of the types of abnormal umbilical cord insertion into the placenta.
+Velamentous cord insertion is a type of abnormal umbilical cord insertion into the placenta.

-Ventricular septal defects (VSD) represent defects in the interventricular septum that allow a haemodynamic communication between the right and left ventricles.
+Ventricular septal defects (VSD) represent defects in the interventricular septum that allow a hemodynamic communication between the right and left ventricles.
 It typically results in a left-to-right shunt.

 Evaluation of vermian lobulation is essential in assessment of the vermian maturity.
 MRI is a useful tool in assessment of the fetal posterior fossa.

-By 21 weeks - Prepyramidal fissure can be seen between the tuber and pyramis.
+by 21 weeks: the prepyramidal fissure can be seen between the tuber and pyramis